cvxgrp/simulator/README.md

 Note that we update the position at the last element in the t list using a series of actual stocks rather than weights or cashpositions.
-The builder class also exposes setters for such conventions.
+The builder class also exposes setters for such alternative conventions.

 ```python
 for t, state in b: